Why is there a need to advance gender justice in sports?

 sports have traditionally privileged boys and men over girls, women* and non-binary people, while intersectional discriminations based on gender, sex, race, class, sexuality, etc. continue to limit access to sport for many.
 While significant gains have been made in women’s sport in recent years, they are now under considerable threat, and much remains to be done before sport becomes truly inclusive and equitable.

 COVID-19 continues to threaten to erase the momentum and unprecedented attention women’s sport has gained around the world.

 From the elite to the grassroots, the gaps between women and men, girls and boys are set to widen.

-Women and girls will, again, lose access to the benefits of sport.
+Girls, women* and non-binary people will, again, lose access to the benefits of sport.

 Girls and women at the centre of the COVID-19 pandemic

 Under lockdown measures, girls and women are at significantly increased risk of experience: